Causes and Diagnosis

 Causes and Diagnoses of Muscular Dystrophy

 Muscular dystrophy is an inherited genetic disorder.
-Muscular dystrophy may look like other health problems.
-A genetic blood test may help diagnose the disorder along with other blood tests.
+It may look like other health problems, but blood tests, including genetic testing, may help confirm the diagnosis.

 Causes of muscular dystrophy

 Muscular dystrophy is caused by genetic mutations that prevent certain genes from making proteins that protect the muscle fibers.
 While muscular dystrophy can be hereditary, the genetic mutations can also occur randomly.

 Muscular dystrophy is typically diagnosed during childhood, though some forms of the disease have an onset in adulthood.
 Diagnostic tests for the disease include: